syncfusion-content/windowsforms-docs/WindowsForms/fontlistbox/Getting-Started.md

 # Getting Started

-This section briefly describes how to create a new Windows Forms project in Visual Studio and add **FontListBox** with its basic functionalities.
+This section briefly describes how to create a new Windows Forms project in Visual Studio and add the **FontListBox** with its basic functionalities.

 ## Assembly deployment

-Refer to the [Control Dependencies](https://help.syncfusion.com/windowsforms/control-dependencies#fontlistbox) section to get the list of assemblies or details of NuGet package that needs to be added as reference to use the control in any application.
+Refer to the [Control Dependencies](https://help.syncfusion.com/windowsforms/control-dependencies#fontlistbox) section to get the list of assemblies or the details of NuGet package that needs to be added as reference to use the control in any application.

-Click [NuGet Packages](https://help.syncfusion.com/windowsforms/visual-studio-integration/nuget-packages) to learn how to install nuget packages in Windows Forms application.
+Refer to [NuGet Packages](https://help.syncfusion.com/windowsforms/visual-studio-integration/nuget-packages) to learn how to install nuget packages in a Windows Forms application.

 ## Adding the FontListBox control via designer

-The FontListBox control can be added via designer by following steps:
+The FontListBox control can be added via designer using the following steps:

-1) Create a new Windows Forms application in Visual Studio.
+1. Create a new Windows Forms application in Visual Studio.

-2) The [FontListBox](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.FontListBox.html) control can be added to an application by dragging it from the toolbox to design view.
+2. Add the [FontListBox](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.FontListBox.html) control to an application by dragging it from the toolbox to design view.
 The following dependent assemblies will be added automatically:

 * Syncfusion.Grid.Base
 * Syncfusion.Grid.Windows